rambotech/Pathways/README.md

 # Pathways
 Pathways is a Restful API server for passing data payloads between application instances.
-The server is intentionally designed to be lightweight, fast, use simple security... and to gaurantee nothing.
+The server is intentionally designed to be lightweight, fast, use simple security... and to guarantee nothing.
+The applications using Pathways server are responsible for tracking lost payloads, and determining how to reconcile them.

-Pathways is intended for numerous instances to support data payload brokering between a sending application and a requesting application.
-Both the sender and the receiver must call the api to deliver or pickup data.
+Pathways server is best thought of as implementing a UDP-style fire-and-forget protocol using http/https, but the receiver must request the payload when it is ready.
+Thus timely reception by the receiver is never guaranteed.

 Pathways does not support multiple point delivery.
-It was designed for a fleet of work creators to distribute work, and a fleet of work processors to compete for those work items (i.e. first-come, first-serve) and return the .
-It is therefore well-suited
+It was designed for a fleet of work creators to distribute work on a pathway, and a fleet of work processors to compete for those work items (i.e. first-come, first-serve) then return the results via a different pathway.
+It is therefore well-suited to full-circle (client->server->client) fleet processing.

-## Overview
+## Additional
-Pathways is intended for one-or-many message generators to send data lockboxes (a container with data) to one or one-of-many recipient applications.
-The lockbox is pushed in a holding area assigned to the path, pending a p
+The repository BOG.Pathways.Client contains a .NET Standard 2.0 client assembly, to communicate with a Pathways server.